 Formation and evolution of galaxies, stars and black holes across cosmic time

-Currently, I am a Senior Lecturer in the School of Physics at the University of Melbourne.
+Currently, I am an Associate Professor in the School of Physics at the University of Melbourne.
 Before moving to Melbourne I was a Kavli Institute Fellow at the University of Cambridge 5yr prize fellowship at the lecturer (junior faculty) level from 2012 to 2014.
 I was born and educated in Italy, where I graduated from Italy's most selective and prestigious institution: Scuola Normale Superiore, shaped on the model of the French Ecole Normale Superieure.
 After the PhD (2005), I held postdoctoral positions in the USA at the Space Telescope Science Institute and at the University of Colorado, Boulder.

-Student projects at the level of Master of PhD are available in the areas of galaxy formation and evolution at high redshift (observations and modeling), as well as globular cluster dynamics and intermediate mass black holes (gravitational N-body simulations).
+Student projects at the level of Master of PhD are available in the areas of (1) nano satellite space telescope design and technical development associated to the SkyHopper CubeSat mission; (2) galaxy formation and evolution at high redshift (observations and modeling); (3) globular cluster dynamics and intermediate mass black holes (gravitational N-body simulations).
 Master research projects focused on the application of physical modeling to financial markets are also possible.
 Perspective students are encouraged to contact me to discuss more in detail.